-- ... to treat separately the rights and responsibilities of proxies, observers and representatives of mass media.
-Observers should not have the right to monitor the work of electoral commissions, but only to observe it (Art.
-30). - ... to stipulate that a report of a violation of the voting procedure be entered into a PEC register on the request of only one commission member or one proxy instead of two (Art.
-57.5). - ... to require publication of a full breakdown of preliminary results by polling station at all levels (Art.
-61, Art.
-62, Art.
-63 etc.). - ... to abolish stylistic inconsistencies between Art.
-120 and Art.
-134. - ... to provide clear and consistent complaints and appeal procedures (Art.
-40). - ... to specify electoral violations and to differentiate between electoral crimes and electoral administrative violations (Art.
-139). - ... to specify how electoral violations are to be prosecuted and sanctioned (Chapter 31). - ... to not allow persons who have committed electoral crimes or permitted them to take place to be members of electoral commissions (Art.
-34). - ... to oblige the CEC to provide an analysis of the violations of the Electoral Law following each national election, to report on measures taken against election violators and on legislative and administrative improvements required (Art.
-41.3). - ... to revise the timeframe for the formation and dissolution of the CEC and the timeframe of the overview and audit processes. - ... to incorporate constitutional court decisions into the Electoral Code (e.g., Art.
-14.3). - 75.
-With regard to the organisation and conduct of elections serious effort should be made - ... to improve the transparency of elections, in particular with regard to the work of electoral commissions. - ... to hold regular, scheduled and open electoral commission meetings, which allow for debate and discussion. - ... to ensure that the decision-making processes of electoral commissions correspond to the law. - ... to summarise and publish important CEC decisions and to disseminate them to election officials, candidates, proxies, observers, the media etc. - ... to provide election officials with adequate, standardised training. - ... to improve substantially the quality and accuracy of the voter lists. - ... to establish a central/national civil/voter register, in the medium term. - ... to improve voter information and voter education. - ... to draw up clear and detailed guidelines for the registration of candidates and parties/ alliances. - ... to improve the accessibility of precinct centres by persons with disabilities. - ... to repeal CEC decisions which restrict the free movement of proxies in the precinct centres on polling day. - ... to prohibit effectively the presence of unauthorised persons in polling stations. - ... to instruct members of the police and military forces on how to behave during election campaigns and on polling day. - ... to enforce instructions to publish detailed preliminary results. - ... to take effective steps against violations of the Electoral Code from the very beginning.

-- ... to draw up clear and detailed guidelines for the complaints and appeals procedures. - ... to hold those persons responsible for electoral violations accountable.
+- officials found by a superior election commission or court to have been responsible for an election violation (Art.
+34); - to oblige the CEC to provide an analysis of the violations of the Electoral Code following each national election, to report on measures taken against election violators and on the legislative and administrative improvements required (Art.
+41.3); - to revise the time frame for the formation and dissolution of the CEC and the timeframe of the overview and audit processes; - to take into account the possibility of an appeal to the Constitutional Court before organising new elections; and - to incorporate constitutional court decisions into the Electoral Code (e.g., Art.
+14.3). - 82.
+With regard to the organisation and conduct of elections serious effort should be made: - to improve the transparency of elections, in particular, with regard to the work of electoral commissions as well as the returning process and voter turnout; - to hold regular, scheduled and open electoral commission meetings which allow for debate and discussion; - to ensure that the decision-making processes of electoral commissions correspond to the law: - to summarise and publish important CEC decisions and to disseminate them to election officials, candidates, proxies, observers, the media etc.; - to provide election officials with adequate, standardised training; - to improve substantially the quality and accuracy of the voter lists; - to establish a central/national civil/voter register; - to improve voter information and voter education; - to draw up clear and detailed guidelines for the registration of candidates and parties/alliances: - to improve the accessibility of precinct centres to persons with disabilities; - to ensure neutral coverage of the electoral process by publicly-owned media; - to repeal the CEC decisions restricting the free movement of proxies in the precinct centres on polling day and provide additional instructions to members of election commissions to follow provisions of the Code and not restrict the activities of observers and proxies as long as such activity does not disturb the work of the commission; - to prohibit effectively the presence of unauthorised persons in polling stations; - to instruct members of the police and military forces on how to behave during election campaigns and on polling day; - to take effective steps against violations of the Electoral Code from the very beginning; - to enforce instructions to publish detailed preliminary results; - to draw up clear and detailed guidelines for the complaints and appeals procedures; - to hold those persons responsible for electoral violations accountable.